orbitalquark/textadept/docs/api.md

   * _`alt`_: The "Alt"/"Option" modifier key is held down.
   * _`cmd`_: The "Command" modifier key on macOS is held down.

+<a id="events.TAB_CLOSE_CLICKED"></a>
+#### `events.TAB_CLOSE_CLICKED` (string)

+Emitted when the user clicks a buffer tab's close button.
+  When connecting to this event, connect with an index of 1 if the handler needs to run before Textadept closes the buffer.
+  This event is only emitted in the Qt GUI version.
+  Arguments:

+  * _`index`_: The numeric index of the clicked tab.

 <a id="events.UNFOCUS"></a>
 #### `events.UNFOCUS` (string)